Challenges in power line inspection today

 Commercial drones shoot over powerlines to obtain oblique imagery, which is then composited by third-party tools to generate 3D models.
 It can be used to calculate the height of the powerline and the ground, the distance from the powerline to the nearest obstacle, distance from the tower to another.

 3D point cloud

-After acquiring the spatial coordinates of each sampled point on the surface of an object, a collection of points is obtained, which is called a "Point Cloud".
+After acquiring the spatial coordinates of each sampled point on the surface of an object, a collection of points is obtained by a LiDAR drone, which is called a "Point Cloud".
 The point cloud is obtained by combining laser measurement and photogrammetry principles, including three-dimensional coordinates (XYZ), laser reflection intensity (Intensity), and color information (RGB).
 It can be used for powerline 3D visual management, powerline route planning, and designing.

 What is the best drone for power line inspection?